High Altitude Trekking

-Incumbent in our registration process for any of our expeditions is the participant’s agreement that they will seek advice and education from their doctor or medical expert so that they have full understanding of the effects of High Altitude before commencing their adventure.
+An incumbent in our registration process for any of our expeditions is the participant’s agreement that they will seek advice and education from their doctor or medical expert so that they have a full understanding of the effects of High Altitude before commencing their adventure.

 Our Golden Rule at all times is “Safety before Summit”.

-To have participants focused on enjoying the journey, and not being obsessed by the destination.
+To have participants focused on enjoying the journey, and not being obsessed with the destination.

-To always include Acclimitisation days in our itineraries.
+To always include Acclimatisation days in our itineraries.

 To embrace the proper use of Diamox or Herbal Alternatives if prescribed by your doctor.